 - Uses the Accelerated PDU Set Bit Rates (from the start time of Acceleration if received) when Acceleration Start Indication is received from SMF or included in the received GTP-U header.

-- Uses the PDU Set Bit Rates (from the end time of Acceleration if received) when Acceleration End Indication is received from SMF or included in the received GTP-U header.
+- Uses the GFBR/MFBR (from the end time of Acceleration if received) when Acceleration End Indication is received from SMF or included in the received GTP-U header.